-With almost 20 percent of the country’s population crammed into the Northeast, it can be hard to really get away from the skyscrapers, suburbs, and highways.
-True wilderness can be hard to come by—unless you head to Maine, an easy escape from the hustle and bustle of city life.
+With almost 20 percent of the country’s population crammed into the Northeast, it can be hard to really get away from the hustle and bustle of city life.
+True wilderness can be hard to come by—unless you head to Maine’s Lakes and Mountains.

 Why should you head to Maine’s Lakes and Mountains region?
 We’ve got 10 great reasons.

 1. It’s as wild as anywhere in the country.

 If you’re looking to truly get away, Maine’s Lakes and Mountains will take you as far off the grid as you want to be.
 Imagine: peaks draped in thick, untouched carpets of green, islands that appear untouched by other humans, and animal and plant life that rival Narnia.
 So if getting off the beaten path and enjoying nature as our ancestors did is your thing, the mountains and lakes of Maine might be the best place to do it.

 2. It has all the comforts of home.

 While some people love bushwhacking to an isolated lake, sleeping on the ground, and carrying a heavy backpack, we know that isn’t for everyone.
 So if you just want to dip your toes in the wilderness without taking the full polar plunge, there are plenty of ways to do that here.
 Day hikes, guided trips, and more mesh perfectly with the resorts and hotels in the region to give you a little taste of the Maine wilderness while still allowing you to shower more than once a week.